CPK Insurance

 • Florida businesses with 4 or more employees generally need workers' compensation, while sole proprietors, partners, and certain corporate officers may be exempt.

-• Florida requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for salon suites and booth-rental arrangements.
+• Most commercial leases in Florida require proof of general liability coverage, which matters for salon suites and booth-rental arrangements.

 • Florida lash technicians should confirm whether a salon lease, suite agreement, or booth rental contract asks for additional insured status or a certificate of insurance.